bworks84/Terraform-project/README.md

 - Set up test with simple main.tf file and sample ec2, run terraform plan/apply, and verify in console.
 Complete with terraform destroy once satisfied with local setup.

 ### Prerequisites

-List any prerequisites or dependencies needed to run the project.

 ## Acknowledgements